 Well, by now it should be clear where we are heading today: the Vatican City.

 In order to experience this day, though, remember that you really need to book tickets to the Vatican Museums in advance.
-This is one of the most visited museums in the world and you may struggle to find tickets, especially if you come to Italy during a peak season.
+This is one of the most visited museums in the world and you may struggle to find tickets, especially if you spend your 14 days in Italy during peak season.

 At any rate, in the halls you will see over the course of your visit, be prepared for the awe and wonder, second only to the emotion, this time silent, that you will feel when you cross the threshold of the Apostolic Palace and enter the Sistine Chapel.
 You will have little time and will not be able to take photos, so be sure to live each moment intensely and treasure every moment.
 They will be the most precious souvenirs you will take home from this trip.